Sourdough Bread

 TIPS:

-If you want to add another flavor dimension to the bread, add a tablespoon of brewers malt*** to the sponge mixture.
-You will not taste the malt in the final product but the bacteria LOVES that stuff and the flavor is amazing.. if you have some coarse sea salt you can sprinkle some on top of the bread before baking.
+If you want to add another flavor dimension to the bread, add 2 tablespoons of brewers malt*** to the final dough mixture.
+You will not taste the malt in the final product but the bacteria LOVE that stuff and the flavor is amazing.
+If you have some coarse sea salt, you can sprinkle some on top of the bread before baking.

 NOTES: